apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/external/bestpractices.md

 ##### Example JAAS Configuration

-The following JAAS configuration can e.g. be used when running an Oak repository with external authentication in combination with Apache Sling (see also other [examples](externallogin_examples.html)):
+The following JAAS configuration is an example when running an Oak repository with external authentication in combination with Apache Sling (see also other [examples](externallogin_examples.html)):

 | Ranking | Control Flag | LoginModule Class Name |